-Still, getting access to The Pill comes with a long, sordid history of blockades, from politicians attempting to limit access to “conscience clauses” at drugstore chains, which allow pharmacists to refuse a woman looking to purchase birth control.
-The American Civil Liberties Union even has a section on its site dedicated to the latter, saying that “a pharmacy’s or pharmacist’s refusal to sell birth control does not violate a woman’s federal constitutional rights… a woman has no federal constitutional right to receive contraception.
+Unfortunately, access to the pill has a long, sordid history of blockades, from politicians attempting to limit access to “conscience clauses” at drugstore chains, which allow pharmacists to refuse a woman looking to purchase birth control.
+The American Civil Liberties Union even has a section* on its site dedicated to the latter, saying that “a pharmacy’s or pharmacist’s refusal to sell birth control does not violate a woman’s federal constitutional rights… a woman has no federal constitutional right to receive contraception.
 Although the Constitution protects a woman’s right to contraception, it does not ensure that women can access reproductive health services.”
 The Supreme Court agrees.
 On July 8, 2020 in a 7-2 vote, the Supreme Court upheld a Trump administration regulation* allowing employers with religious or moral objections to opt out of providing cost-free contraception coverage under the Affordable Care Act.
 As many as 126,000 women may lose access to birth control as a result of this ruling.

 Luckily, there are various apps and services women can use to access contraception, whether they’re being plagued by insurance problems, unhelpful pharmacists, or just have limited time to make a trip to a doctor’s office.
 See which one might work for you.